 Hours of Operation:

 The Holliston Pantry Shelf was established in December of 1993 and first located in the basement of the Town Hall.
-In March of 1996 a new space was made available, through the generosity of local businessperson Christine Carey, Esq., at 23 Water Street, where the Pantry continues to be housed today.
-There, residents can shop off the shelves for their families in the privacy of our separate entrance way and back of the building space.
-We are supported solely with monetary and food donations from our generous community.
+In March of 1996 a new space was made available, through the generosity of local businessperson Christine Carey, Esq., at 23 Water Street where it remained for over 20 years.
+In December 2017 the Pantry moved to a larger location at 73 Charles Street (backside of Table Top building) where it’s currently housed to serve our community.
+The Pantry is a place where residents of Holliston can shop right off the shelves for their families in the privacy of our store.
+We operate solely through the tremendous monetary support and food drives and donations we receive from our community residents and local businesses.

 Do I Qualify to Use the Pantry?

 Any Holliston resident struggling with food insecurity may use the Pantry.
 This can be on a short-term basis, long-term basis or as needed.
 One is not asked to show financial statements, only residency.

 - In order to use the Pantry one must obtain a Pantry Card through the Town Clerk’s Office at Town Hall.